-On December 22, 1773, Robert Dalway Haliday, the collector of customs for Charles Town, had the tea shipment seized, unloaded, and stored in the warehouse under the Exchange for non-payment of duties.
-Since the consignees refused to receive the tea, it became liable to seizure by the crown after twenty days in port.
-A second meeting of the citizens on December 17 had resolved that the tea should not be landed, and Captain Curling received several anonymous letters threatening damage to his ship unless it was moved away from the wharf.
+On December 22, 1773, Robert Dalway Haliday, the Collector of Customs for Charles Town, had the tea shipment seized, unloaded, and stored in the warehouse under the Exchange for non-payment of duties.
+Since the consignees refused to receive the tea, it became liable to seizure by the Crown after twenty days in port.
+A second meeting of the citizens on December 17th had resolved that the tea should not be landed, and Captain Curling received several anonymous letters threatening damage to his ship unless it was moved away from the wharf.

 When Lieutenant Governor William Bull, Jr. was informed of the threats, he called an emergency meeting of the Executive Council at his home.
-The sheriff was instructed by the lieutenant governor to assist the collector of customs if necessary, and to arrest anyone who attempted to obstruct the landing of the tea.
-Accordingly, the customs officers began moving the chests into the Exchange warehouse at sunrise on December 22, and at noon their task was almost finished.
-The patriots were taken completely by surprise, but they declared themselves satisfied as long as the unpopular merchandise remained under lock and key.
+The sheriff was instructed by the Lieutenant Governor to assist the Collector of Customs if necessary, and to arrest anyone who attempted to obstruct the landing of the tea.
+Accordingly, the customs officers began moving the chests into the Exchange warehouse at sunrise on December 22nd, and at noon their task was almost finished.
+The Patriots were taken completely by surprise, but they declared themselves satisfied as long as the unpopular merchandise remained under lock and key.

-In February 1774, the Earl of Dartmouth, the king's secretary for American affairs, wrote South Carolina Lt.
-Gov. William Bull, Jr.:
+In February of 1774, the Earl of Dartmouth, the king's secretary for American affairs, wrote South Carolina Lt.
+Governor William Bull, Jr.:

 "What passed at Charles Town ... although not equal in criminality to the proceedings in other colonies can yet be considered in no other light than that of a most unwarrantable insult to the authority of this kingdom."

-This was about the tea shipment seizure described above.
+This was about the tea shipment seizure described immediately above.